 History of STAMPS

-Known originally as St Alphege Gilbert and Sullivan Society the company was formed, as a Parish activity by the then newly arrived Rector Canon Raymond Wilkinson.
+Known originally as St Alphege Gilbert and Sullivan Society, the company was formed, as a Parish activity by the newly-arrived Rector, Canon Raymond Wilkinson.
 Canon Wilkinson had formed a Gilbert and Sullivan society in every parish he had resided.

-With an attendance of approximately 40 people, some wishing to be actors ,singers, some for specific tasks such as scenery, rehearsal pianists, Wardrobe, etc, it was decided, at an inaugural meeting held on Tuesday 25th May 1971, that the first production would be The Pirates of Penzance, to be performed in the autumn.
+With an attendance of approximately 40 people, some wishing to be actors or singers, some for specific tasks such as scenery, rehearsal pianists, wardrobe, etc, it was decided, at an inaugural meeting held on Tuesday 25th May 1971, that the first production would be The Pirates of Penzance, to be performed in the autumn.

 As the company continued to grow, expand and look into new ventures, they decided to increase their repertoire and include a variety of modern musicals.
 The company took a new direction with this transformation, deciding to become more than an Operatic Society and ultimately became St Alphege Musical Production Society.

-From it's inception the company has presented 2 shows each year in the Oliver Bird Hall, our rehearsal venue, then from 1978 in the Solihull Arts Complex, now known as The Core Theatre.
+From its inception the company has presented two shows each year in the Oliver Bird Hall, our rehearsal venue, then from 1978 in the Solihull Arts Complex, now known as The Core Theatre.